space10-community/conversational-form/README.md

 KEY_CHANGE: when a key is used,

 ##### FlowEvents:
-USER_INPUT_UPDATE: "cui-flow-user-input-update",
+USER_INPUT_UPDATE: "cf-flow-user-input-update",
-USER_INPUT_INVALID: "cui-flow-user-input-invalid",
+USER_INPUT_INVALID: "cf-flow-user-input-invalid",
-FLOW_UPDATE: "cui-flow-update",
+FLOW_UPDATE: "cf-flow-update",